Detection of energy levels of a spin system on a quantum computer by probe spin evolution

+In the present paper we propose an efficient method for detecting of energy levels of arbitrary spin systems on a quantum computer.
+The method is based on studies of evolution of probe spin.
+We realized the method for examining of the energy levels of a spin chain in the magnetic field, triangle spin cluster, Ising model on squared lattice in the magnetic field.
+The results of calculations of the energy levels of the spin systems on IBM's quantum computer correspond to analytical ones.

 The paper is organized as follows.
 In Section 2 the method for detecting of the energy levels of a quantum system on the basis of studies of evolution of probe spin is presented.
-In Section 3 the studies of energy levels of spin system on the basis of the method are done.
-Results of quantum calculations for energy levels of a spin in magnetic field, spin chain in magnetic field are presented in Section 4.
+Section 3 is devoted to studies of energy levels of spin systems described by the Ising model on the basis of the proposed method.
+Results of quantum calculations of the energy levels of spin systems on ibmq-bogota are presented in Section 4.
 Conclusions are done in Section 5.